Super Rugby Aotearoa: Crusaders captain Scott Barrett ruled out for remainder of season due to injury

-Barrett sustained a significant injury to the structures supporting his big toe, while playing in the Crusaders internal game on June 13.
+Barrett suffered a significant injury to the structures supporting his big toe while playing in the Crusaders internal game on June 13.

 After consultation with a foot specialist, it has been determined that Barrett will miss the remainder of the season to undergo surgery and allow sufficient time to recover.